tandocaileen/studio/src/blueprint.md

 - **Dashboard**:
   - View a high-level financial overview with key metrics.
   - **Motorcycle Fleet Tab**: A comprehensive table of all motorcycles in the system.
 The view defaults to "Unendorsed" units (`Incomplete` or `Ready to Register`) to help prioritize units for the next step.
 A filter panel allows for viewing units of any status.
-- **Receive MC Docs**:
-  - From the dashboard, they can access a dialog to confirm the bulk reception of motorcycle documents.
 - **Motorcycle Management**:
   - View and edit the "Insurance & Control" section for any motorcycle.
 Saving these details is the key step to change a unit's status from `Incomplete` to `Ready to Register` (or `Endorsed - Incomplete` to `Endorsed - Ready`).
 - **Endorsements**: